Introduction to Multi-Armed Bandits: Bayesian Bandits and Thompson Sampling

 \chapter{Bayesian Bandits and Thompson Sampling}

-\begin{ChAbstract} We consider Bayesian bandits, and discuss an important algorithm for this setting called \emph{Thompson Sampling} (also known as \emph{posterior sampling}).
-It is a very general algorithm, in the sense that it is well-defined for an arbitrary prior, and it is known to perform well in practice.
-The exposition is self-contained, introducing concepts from Bayesian statistics as needed. \end{ChAbstract}
+\begin{ChAbstract} We introduce a Bayesian version of stochastic bandits, and discuss Thompson Sampling, an important algorithm for this version, known to perform well both in theory and in practice.
+The exposition is self-contained, introducing concepts from Bayesian statistics as needed.